 - Research Update - Lambing season is fast approaching

-Fiona McGovern of the Animal & Grassland Research and Innovation Centre, Teagasc Athenry, Co.
-Galway reports on scanning on the INZAC Flock.
+Fiona McGovern, Animal & Grassland Research and Innovation Centre, Teagasc Athenry, Co.
+Galway reports on scanning and the preparation for lambing on the INZAC flock at Athenry.
 All INZAC ewes were pregnancy scanned in early January to assist pre-lambing management decisions.
-Preliminary results show an overall pregnancy rate to first service of 67%, which is below where we would normally see it.